SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation: Introduction

+Existing work has explored incorporating LLM reasoning into recommender systems primarily in two ways.
+One line of methods directly prompts LLMs to generate step-by-step reasoning at inference time~\cite{bao2023tallrec, liao2024llara, zheng2024adapting, xia2025trackrec}, preserving the sequential logic of CoT but incurring prohibitive latency and computational costs for online deployment.
+Another line leverages offline feature extraction~\cite{wang2024can, cui2024distillation, xi2024towards, yang2025reccot}, using LLM-generated reasoning traces to help conventional recommenders for efficient inference.
+However, many such pipelines adopt a “structure-collapsing” strategy, compressing multi-step reasoning into a single fixed representation~\cite{wang2024can, xi2024towards, yang2025reccot, xia2025trackrec}.
+This compression weakens the stepwise dependencies that underlie the inference process, reducing rich reasoning chains to static signals.
+We refer to this as the “how to transfer” challenge.
+Furthermore, addressing what to transfer and how to transfer in isolation prevents joint optimization—reasoning patterns may be discovered without regard for integration costs, while transfer mechanisms may fail to preserve core stepwise logic.

-To break this problematic cycle, we introduce SCoTER (Structured Chain-of-Thought Transfer for Enhanced Recommendation), a unified framework designed to jointly optimize pattern discovery and structure-preserving integration (Figure~\ref{fig:intro-contrast}).
+To address these intertwined challenges, we introduce SCoTER (Structured Chain-of-Thought Transfer for Enhanced Recommendation), a unified framework designed to jointly optimize pattern discovery and structure-preserving integration (Figure~\ref{fig:intro-contrast}).
 To address the ‘what to transfer’ challenge, SCoTER features the Generate-Validate-Mine (GVM) pipeline.
 This pipeline transforms pattern discovery from a heuristic exercise into a data-driven optimization process: an LLM first generates a diverse set of candidate reasoning paths, which are then validated based on the empirical quality of their recommendations, before a final mining process distills the most effective and generalizable pattern.
 For the ‘how to transfer’ challenge, SCoTER employs a lightweight, structure-preserving architecture.
 This component integrates pre-computed offline reasoning embeddings via an order-aware fusion mechanism, which preserves the sequential structure of CoT while eliminating prohibitive online LLM inference costs.
-We validate this approach both theoretically and empirically.
-We provide information-theoretic proof that structure-preserving transfer achieves tighter performance bounds than structure-agnostic alternatives.
-Furthermore, extensive experiments demonstrate improvements of 3.75-11.59\% across four public benchmarks and a 2.14\% GMV lift in production deployment.
+Extensive experiments demonstrate consistent improvements across diverse backbones on four public benchmarks, and a large-scale production deployment further yields a 2.14\% GMV lift.

-Our main contributions are: \begin{itemize} \item \textbf{Reasoning Transfer Framework:} We establish a systematic framework that unifies pattern discovery and structure preservation as a joint optimization problem, with information-theoretic analysis proving structure-preserving transfer achieves tighter performance bounds.